HBoyd255/BatteryServer/README.md

 - [ ] Write a quick-start for the Python Client.
 - [ ] Set the Favicon for the HTML page.
 - [ ] Rewrite README.md.
+- [ ] fix the downloader code by adding defensive copying to the retrieveData() function.

 ### Possible future features